EvanMcBroom/lsa-whisperer/README.md

 ### GetCredentialKey

-Get the primary credential key (e.g. the NTLM and SHA1 hashes) for a logon session.
+Get the primary credential keys for a logon session.
+The keys will either be the NT and SHA OWF hashes or the SHA hash and the DPAPI key.
-The `SeTcbPrivilege` is required.
+The `SeTcbPrivilege` is required and credential isolation must also not be enabled.

 ```
-msv1_0-cli.exe -f GetCredentialKey --luid {logon session}
+msv1_0-cli.exe -f GetCredentialKey --luid {session id}
 ```

 ### GetStrongCredentialKey